awsdocs/amazon-pinpoint-developer-guide/doc-source/example_pinpoint_CreateCampaign_section.md

 The following code examples show how to create a campaign\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 ------
 #### [ Java ]

 **SDK for Java 2\.x**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/pinpoint#readme)\.
 Create a campaign\.

 ```